Shujun-He/Nucleic-Transformer-WebApp/README.md

-I made this web application (spired by https://github.com/fatihozturkh2o/explorna_wave )sing h2o's wave so that models in my paper (https://www.biorxiv.org/content/10.1101/2021.01.28.428629v1) can be used easily.
+I made this web application (spired by https://github.com/fatihozturkh2o/explorna_wave ) using h2o's wave so that models in my paper (https://www.biorxiv.org/content/10.1101/2021.01.28.428629v1) can be used easily.
 In addition, if your computer is too slow to run the app, you can also use Kaggle notebooks I created do use the models:

 https://www.kaggle.com/shujun717/nucleic-transformer-promoter-inference <br />
 https://www.kaggle.com/shujun717/nucleic-transformer-virus-inference <br />